What causes eye bags?

 Each eye socket contains fat that cushions the eyeball.
 With age, the fat bulges out of the sockets (pseudo-herniation) and creates the appearance of eye bags.
 The old method of dealing with this, was to simply excise the fat surgically.

-There are numerous advertisements for laser and heat-based machines that claim to be able to dissolve fat from the eye bags.
-However, these methods risk accidental burns to your eye.
+There are advertisements for lasers and heat-based machines that claim to be able to dissolve fat from the eye bags.
+The risk of these methods is accidental burns to the eyeball.
+Heat dissipates.
+That is difficult to control precisely.

-Even if all the fat is really burnt off, without damaging the eye, the results would not be optimal as simply removing the fat does not correct the tear through deformity.
+Even if all the fat is really completely burnt off, the procedure does not correct the tear through deformity.

 As one ages, the soft tissue of the cheek sags to a lower position.
 The bony socket of the eye is now visible because there is no soft tissue over the bone.
 This hollow appearance is called the tear trough deformity (red arrows).
 Just removing the fat from the eye bags does not lift the sagging cheek back up to fill up the tear trough.